district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 addDockWidget(Qt::RightDockWidgetArea, shapesDockWidget);
 ```

-Normally we do not bother to give widgets object names, but when we create dock windows and
+Normally we do not bother to give widgets object names, but when we create dock
-toolbars, doing so is necessary if we want to use QMainWindow::saveState() and
+windows and toolbars, doing so is necessary if we want to use
+`QMainWindow::saveState()`{.cpp} and `QMainWindow::restoreState()`{.cpp} to
-QMainWindow::restoreState() to save and restore the dock window and toolbar geometries and states.
+save and restore the dock window and toolbar geometries and states.

 ToolBar